 i) Saddles containing World Cup Stripes or Olympic Gold when it is EARNED

-ii) Italian flag colour combo when rider is ITALIAN (born in Italy)
+ii) Italian flag colour combo when the rider is ITALIAN (born in Italy)

 19. All stems must be a minimum of 120mm long and of a rise no higher than -10 degrees.
 Stems shall be positioned no more than 0.5cm above the top of the headtube.
 ALL stems shall ALWAYS be oversized, made out of ALUMINUM, and airbrushed in kit/frame colours.
 In certain cases (Mario Cipollini) it is advised that one airbrush a buxom young woman onto the top of ones stem.